 The cardiovascular system

-According to the CDC, cardiovascular disease is the leading cause of early death among people with diabetes.
+According to the CDC, cardiovascular disease is the

 The CDC add that people with diabetes are two to three times more likely to have a stroke or die of some form of heart disease than those without diabetes.